2025-2026 Status: The Problems Persist. Every Category Shows Continued Acceleration

 Problem 1: Hallucinations / Truth

 [1] OpenAI Technical Documentation, “o3 and o4-mini Reasoning Model Performance,” December 2024.
-Error rates: o3 at 33%, o4-mini at 48%.
+Error rates in specific reasoning tasks: o3 at 33%, o4-mini at 48%.

 [6] NewsGuard Study, “AI Hallucination Rate Increase,” August 2025.
 Documented increase from 18% to 35% in one year.